-Some say fluid communication is the answer.
+Some say open communication is the answer.
 Others say it’s being people-first that sets them apart from the large corporations.
 But surely there must be more to it than this?

 What is Startup Culture?

-So why is having the right company culture so important?
+So why is having the right startup culture so important?

 A company’s culture – especially a startup’s culture – is similar in many ways to clan culture.
-This usually is characterized by a flat leadership structure, flexible communication, and freedom of creative thought.
+This usually is characterized by a flat hierarchy, open communication, and freedom of creative thought.
 The focus is on people – meaning employees, customers, and clients.

-The perks of these companies – beanbags in offices, office dogs, etc – are often mistaken for the things that generate the culture when they grow naturally out of the culture itself.
+The perks of these companies – beanbags in offices, office dogs, etc – are often mistaken for the things that generate great culture when they grow naturally out of the culture itself.

 Generally, four main points define what startup culture is.